 San Diego plane crash into military housing neighborhood leaves multiple people dead, police say

-A small plane crashed into the San Diego military housing neighborhood of Tierrasanta early Thursday morning, causing damage to homes and cars.
+Multiple fatalities have been confirmed after a small plane crashed into the San Diego military housing neighborhood of Tierrasanta early Thursday morning.

+At a news conference, San Diego Assistant Fire Chief Dan Eddy said two people have died and eight others were injured as a result of the crash.
+It is still unclear if the fatalities were people on board the plane.

 "Our city will be supporting these families who are impacted here," said San Diego Mayor Todd Gloria.
 "They are part of the military community that makes up our city."

-About 100 people have been displaced as a result of the crash, police said.
+After surveying the impacted area, San Diego officials said about 100 people have been displaced and 10 buildings have been damaged.
 The American Red Cross has responded to the incident and is providing help to the families impacted.

-A camera crew from the CBS affiliate KFMB-TV captured images of the destruction left behind from the crash.
+A camera crew from the CBS affiliate KFMB-TV captured images of the destruction left behind from the crash, showing debris scattered across lawns.
 Officials explained that jet fuel from the crash ran down the street, igniting fires on parked cars.

 "I can't quite put words to describe what this scene looks like, but with the jet fuel going down the street and everything all on fire all at once, it was pretty horrific to see," said San Diego Police Chief Scott Wahl.